rsdoiel/antennaApp/Theme_an_Antenna_site.md

 ---
 title: Build a Blog with Antenna App
 description: |
-  A short tutorial on how to build a blog and micro blog with Antenna App
+  A short tutorial on how to build a blog or microblog with Antenna App

 author: